Posted on November 4th, 2020 by Zane Cagle

 - Never use a 3-wheeler as they are unsafe and no longer manufactured

 - Ride an age-appropriate ATV.
-The American Academy of Pediatrics recommends that no one under the age of 16 ride a full size ATV
+The American Academy of Pediatrics recommends that no one under the age of 16 rides a full-size ATV

 - Provide constant supervision when children are operating an ATV